 Per- and polyfluoroalkyl substances (PFAS) are persistent, harmful, emerging contaminants present in Wisconsin ground water used for human consumption.
 When ingested, PFAS are associated with adverse health effects.
 Dr. Suppes’ Water Policy Scholar project, Model development for Assessing Illness Risk from PFAS Ingestion Exposures in Wisconsin, can help inform policy making around this emerging contaminant in water quality safety and public health.
 Water quality safety and emerging contaminants is one of the Freshwater Collaborative of Wisconsin’s ten grand challenges.

-Exposure data unique to the Eau Claire community, like average water ingestion volumes, will be collected and analyzed.
-Results will be shared with the Eau Claire City-County Health department for use in public health messaging about PFAS exposure and illness risk, if any.
-The developed risk assessment model will be accessible to the Water Policy Network for use and dissemination.
+Exposure data unique to the Eau Claire community, like average water ingestion volumes, was collected and analyzed.
+Results were shared with the Eau Claire City-County Health department for use in public health messaging about PFAS exposure and illness risk, if any.
+Dr. Suppes developed a PFAS Drinking Water Exposure Risk Assessment Excel Tool for other communities to use.
 In the model, exposure inputs can be customized to assess illness probabilities in other areas of Wisconsin where PFAS have emerged as a drinking water contaminant.
 Community leaders, researchers or decision makers can use the model to assess illness probabilities unique to Wisconsin communities, helping guide policy decisions.

 Laura M. Suppes, PhD, MPH, REHS, is an Associate Professor in Public Health and Environmental Studies at the University of Wisconsin – Eau Claire.
 She received her MPH in Public Health Administration and Policy from the University of Minnesota and PhD in Environmental Health Sciences from the University of Arizona.
 Her research interests are chemical and biological hazard identification and remediation in water, exposure assessment, and quantitative microbiological risk assessment.
 Her most recent research focuses on surveying indicators of nitrate contamination in private well water and assessing the impact of cyanuric acid on risk of gastrointestinal illness among swimmers.